kevinlakhani/sqlautoimport/README.md

 # SQL Auto Import (sqlautoimport)
 Welcome to the SQL Auto Import tool.
-This command-line tool, written in Python® allows you to quickly create/populate or replace tables in a SQL database with CSV files.
+This command-line tool, written in Python®, allows you to quickly create/populate or replace tables in a SQL database with CSV files.

 PostreSQL, MySQL, SQLite, MSSQL, and Oracle dialects are supported.